Who Files Complaints Against New Jersey Attorneys

 - Criminal conduct reflecting on fitness to practice

-Once the Office of Attorney Ethics, New Jersey Supreme Court dockets a complaint against a New Jersey attorney, the process moves through several stages — each with its own risks and opportunities for the defense:
+Once the Office of Attorney Ethics, New Jersey Supreme Court dockets a complaint against a New Jersey attorney, the process moves through several stages:

 - Notice and demand for response.
-You receive written notice from the Office of Attorney Ethics, New Jersey Supreme Court with a copy of the complaint and a deadline (usually 20–30 days) to file a sworn written response.
-This is the most consequential document you will write in the case.
+You receive written notice from the Office of Attorney Ethics, New Jersey Supreme Court with a deadline — usually 20–30 days — to file a sworn written response.
+This document becomes part of the permanent record.

 - Document discovery.
-The Office of Attorney Ethics, New Jersey Supreme Court can issue subpoenas for records — files, billing, prescriptions, communications, recordings — and is not required to give you advance notice of every subpoena.
+The Office of Attorney Ethics, New Jersey Supreme Court can issue subpoenas for records — files, billing, prescriptions, communications.

 - Probable cause review.
 A panel decides whether to file formal charges.
-In serious matters, the Office of Attorney Ethics, New Jersey Supreme Court may also seek interim restrictions or summary suspension.
+The Office of Attorney Ethics, New Jersey Supreme Court may also seek interim restrictions or summary suspension.

 Consequences of an Upheld Complaint